 Innovative tech companies are attractive to cities.
 Not only do they produce the jobs of tomorrow, but they are increasingly perceived as a symbol of civic vitality.
 There is a growing feedback loop between entrepreneurship outside of the city hall, and innovative governance within them.
 As a result, a growing number of city governments are turning their attention to what they can do to grow this part of their economy.

-CITIE is the product of a partnership between Nesta, Accenture and the Future Cities Catapult.
-It provides city policymakers with a resource to support the development of policy initiatives to catalyse innovation and entrepreneurship in cities.
+CITIE was the product of a partnership between Nesta, Accenture and the Future Cities Catapult.
+It provided city policymakers with a resource to support the development of policy initiatives to catalyse innovation and entrepreneurship in cities.

 CITIE comprises four main components: